themoeway/.github/profile/README.md

+## Contributions are welcome

+We are looking to have a collection of community projects originating from TheMoeWay.
+These projects aim to enhance the learning experience of immersion in Japanese.
+Be it more efficient tools to mine, more custimizability for yomichan/anki/textractor/etc. or immersion resources.
+If you are willing to contribute, please make sure to meet following criteria:

+- Being a member of this organization.
+- Your repo containing everyting required to modify and test the code as if you were working on it from your original project directory.

+Follow [Transferring a repository owned by your personal account](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository#transferring-a-repository-owned-by-your-personal-account) to contribute your repo.

 ## Get Involved

 Join our discord server and let's start learning Japanese.
 With the help of the [30 Day Japanese](https://learnjapanese.moe/routine/) you'll learn Japanese from scratch with the immersion method.